cjmarzano/OSRC/README.md

 - [ ] Temperature warning

 Required Hardware:
-- Raspberry Pi Model B
+- Raspberry Pi Model B or B+
 - PiTFT 2.8" Touchscreen
 - More to come!